Soprano Margaret Keys has been singing since the age of four.

 Margaret has performed with West End star Alfie Boe, Russell Watson, Paul Potts and was special guest to the multi- platinum selling The Fron Male Voice Choir in their recent tour to New York City and in their UK tour.
 She made her debut in the Royal Albert Hall in December 2015 in “Christmas with stars” which was produced by BBC Radio 2 and the TV Times.
 Following this performance She was subsequently invited back to perform again in the Royal Albert Hall Christmas Concert Special in 2016.

 Margaret is making quite an impression on the American audiences.
 Since performing for Pope Francis in his recent visit to the USA she was invited to perform In The world Famous Carnegie Hall, New York in the "Holiday for Peace Concert" in December 2016 which also featured world class artists, such as Yeou Cheung Ma (Yo Yo Ma's sister).

-She was invited to perform for HRH Prince of Wales Foundation Concert for Children and Arts, which was aired to an audience of 5million on Classic Fm and Sky Arts.
+She was highly honoured to perform for HRH Prince of Wales Foundation Concert for Children and Arts, which was aired to an audience of 5million on Classic Fm and Sky Arts.